marilenadaquino/computational_thinking/2_lesson/README.md

 ~~~~
 ## Exercise
 Work on a [bibliography](https://raw.githubusercontent.com/marilenadaquino/computational_thinking/master/1_lesson/titles.csv) on punk music, released by the British Library as a .csv file .
 Define functions for solving the following problems:
  * Is there any duplicate in the list?
-Print the list of duplicate ISBN in the form `ISBN: number`
+Print the list of duplicates in the form `ISBN: number`
  * Can you delete duplicates from the dictionary?
  * Print references in [Chicago Style](http://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html):
  e.g. `LastName1, FirstName1, FirstName2 LastName2, and FirstNameN LastNameN.
 Title.
 City: Publisher, date.`